RoySegall/gizra.com/src/_posts/2017-12-25-elm-circuit.md

 __Q__: Why not Haskell?
 __A__: Great questions!
 I'll start with the latter.
 We've been dabbling with Haskell for some time now, and after doing Elm for so long we can definitely appreciate the language.
 However, our team was missing two important things: experience and mastery.

 I think that often time, in the (silly) arguments of which is the best framework/ system, we are presented with the language’s features.
 But we need to also take into account experience.
 After 10 years with Drupal, there are very few problems we haven't encountered, and we have had a chance to iterate and improve those solutions.
 We have the manpower in Gizra that is most experienced with Drupal, so scaling the dev team is easier.
 Combine it with a big ecosystem such as Panteon for hosting, Blackfire.io integrated in our CI to prevent regression in performance, Drupal was in the end the budget correct choice.

 So back to Drupal 8.
 I've never been too shy on my opinion of Drupal 8.
 It's probably the best CMS out there, but from my Drupal 7 perspective and current needs, it doesn't offer anything that is much better.
-For example, we've never had config problems in Drupal 7 we couldn't solve, so Drupal 8's config feature that everybody waves around isn't that appealing.
+For example, we've never had config problems in Drupal 7 we couldn't solve, so Drupal 8's config feature that everybody raves around isn't that appealing.
 Also, Drupal 8's DX is indeed better, but at a cost of way more complexity.
 In the end, the way I see it - if you scratch Drupal 8 in some part, you will find Drupal 7 buried.

 So Drupal 8 is on one hand not so far from Drupal 7, and in the other not radically different enough to be worth the learning curve.